prajulchauhan/AWS/Solutions/day_2/README.md

 ### Task 3

 > Launch a public load balancer that would forward the requests to these 2 LAMP instances
-> create the same setup using aws-cli except vpc
+> create the same setup using aws-cli except vpc.

-#  NOTE!
-  - Machines in the protected subnets shouldn't be going to internet and vice versa (verify this by launching an instance in this subnet)
-  - Make Documentation and push to the repo
-  - Make sure you copy the actual logs in the documentation rather than assuming that we'll get it `We know nothing`